Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

 \subsubsection{Universal asymptotic linear bound}

-Thanks to the infinitesimal time-step CE bound \eref{eq:CE_inf}, we may formulate a general observation about the scaling of the QFI applicable to any of the schemes depicted in \figref{fig:hierarchy}:
+Thanks to the infinitesimal-timestep CE bound \eref{eq:CE_inf} yielding \eqnref{eq:CE_inf_lin}, we may formulate a general observation about the scaling of the QFI applicable to any of the schemes depicted in \figref{fig:hierarchy}: